Centenary Way Yorkshire

 - Castle Howard - 'One of the World's Top Ten Greatest Mansions and Grand Houses' - according to Lonely Planet's 1,000 Ultimate Sights.
 Home to the Howard family for over 300 years, Castle Howard is a magnificent 18th-century residence set within 1,000 acres of breathtaking landscape in the Howardian Hills. (video below)

-- Kirkham Priory - Owned by English Heritage these Augustinian ruins are situated between York and Malton, next to the River Derwent.
+- Kirkham Abbey - Owned by English Heritage these Augustinian ruins are situated between York and Malton, next to the River Derwent.

 - Filey - the final coastal section in Filey is another major route highlight